TurboSource-Marialis/machtiani/README.md

 ## How it Works

-Let's sync the commits [insert project].
+Let's sync the commits a project.
 You must do this whether you have one initial commit or 1,000 commits in history (or more).
 It will make some inference requests, then **locally** generate and save some embeddings (cpu + 8GB RAM is just fine).

-[ insert short screencast ]
+First, navigate to the directory where the git project resides.

 ```bash
 mct sync --model gpt-4o-mini --model-threads 10